Rowdy Tellez Player Props: Brewers vs. Pirates

-On Friday, Rowdy Tellez (.194 on-base percentage in past 10 games, 111 points below season-long percentage) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 8:10 PM ET.
+On Saturday, Rowdy Tellez (.171 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 4:10 PM ET.

 Rowdy Tellez Game Info & Props vs. the Pirates